Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-EJixj3pMA20.md

 ### Transcript

-> part of it for some reason yeah on the other side you see some of my tattoos so i'm okay look you're gonna see you can see a bit of this one right where you're right here this one this one tough docking maneuver this one okay
+> part of it for some reason yeah on the other side you see some of my tattoos so I'm okay look you're gonna see you can see a bit of this one right where you're right here this one this one tough docking maneuver this one okay